robenkleene/Dotfiles/install/man/markdown/languages/python/python-dependency-management.md

 - `pyenv` only manages Python executable versions, not dependencies (unlike similar programs like `ruby-version` and `nvm`).
 So since we're only using one Python version this provides no benefit, so Python is installed via Homebrew.
-- Python global dependencies should be installed with `pip install --usr`.
+- Python global dependencies should be installed with `pip install --user`.